Skip to content

 This article is informed by confidential discussions with senior officials and diplomatic sources, and is part of GPD’s commitment to delivering ahead-of-the-curve insights.

-Subscribers on our Intelligence and Enterprise plans receive regular access to exclusive scoops like this one —alongside confidential reporting, business intelligence, and strategic forecasts not available elsewhere.
+Subscribers on our Intelligence and Enterprise plans receive regular access to exclusive scoops like this one 24h before they are made available to the public —alongside confidential reporting, business intelligence and strategic forecasts not available elsewhere.

 We’re currently offering a limited time 50% discount for new subscribers on our Intelligence plan.
 Read this article and dozens more, and get notified the moment new briefings go live.